 In the SOJ, the applicant concurs with this condition.
-The applicant states that the proposed Basic Plan indicates two areas that will be programmed as open spaces.
+The applicant states that the proposed Basic Plan indicates two areas that will be programed as open spaces.
 Pedestrian trail and/or sidewalk connections will also be provided to the clubhouse on the south side of the property and to the active recreation park along the west side of the property.

-The Planning Board agrees with the applicant.
+Staff agrees with the applicant.
 Private recreational facilities are proposed on private HOA properties throughout the site, which are centrally located.
-This condition is carried forward.
+This condition will be carried forward as no medication is requested to this condition.